murraylab/PsychRNN/docs/installing.rst

 PsychRNN was developed to work with both Python 2.7 and 3.4+ using TensorFlow 1.13.1+.
 It is currently being tested on Python 2.7 and 3.4-3.8 with TensorFlow 1.13.1-2.2.

-Note that TensorFlow 2.2 does not support Python < 3.5, and that only TensorFlow 1.13.1-1.14 are compatible with Python 3.4.
+..note:: TensorFlow 2.2 does not support Python < 3.5.
+Only TensorFlow 1.13.1-1.14 are compatible with Python 3.4.
 Python 3.8 is only supported by TensorFlow 2.2.

 Installation
 ------------